 "Yup.
 Still want to go through with this?"

 I looked at her over my shoulder, and saw that she was grimacing.
 Somehow, a grimace didn't look quite at home on a face so pretty.
 Like how you wouldn't hang a Monet original over your toilet.
 "If you have to kill him in self-defense, I won't stand in your way," she said.
 "Paddy Doyle is a murderer, callous as a blister."
 She took hold of my arm.
 "Do what you have to, Jane."

 What does it say about me that I was excited by her permission?
 Having a shot a Doyle when coppers and G-men had been after him for years—this could be a real break for me.

-Maura opened the door just slightly, enough to look out into the hallway.
+Maura opened the door just slightly enough to look out into the hallway.
 "It's empty," she whispered.
-Carefully, we stepped out into the hall, and Maura nodded at a room a little further down.
-As we crept towards it, we realized pretty quickly why Doyle's other gorilla wasn't hanging around in plain view.
-From behind the door, we could hear his voice:
+We stepped out into the hall, and Maura nodded at a room a little further down.
+As we crept towards it, we realized why Doyle's other gorilla wasn't hanging around in plain view.
+From behind the door, we could hear him snarling:

-"Say your prayers, your dirty rat.
+"Say your prayers, you dirty rat.
 My boss don't like being lied to, see?"

 And then came Garrett Fairfield's voice, desperate and scared: "I swear on God's name, I am not lying!"

 There was a rough smacking sound, unmistakably the result of a wooden chair leg rising and hitting the floor.
 I could easily picture Garrett tied to a chair and getting socked in the face with enough force to rattle the furniture.
 Maura put her hand on the knob, but I touched her wrist and shook my head.
 Garrett was hurt, no doubt, but not badly enough that I felt the need to intervene yet.
 Eavesdropping could be a useful weapon, and I wasn't going to risk throwing it away until I had to, until it became clear Garrett's life was at stake.